FoodyePay/foodyepay-MVP/public/FoodyePay_Whitepaper.md

 FoodyePay is architecting the standard for the Autonomous Agent Economy.
 As enterprise adoption of AI accelerates, the industry is hitting a critical bottleneck: current AI systems rely on probabilistic "vibe coding"—improvisational prompt engineering that lacks predictability, safety, and accountability.

-FoodyePay addresses this by deploying the **Foodye AI Multi-Agent Protocol (FAMP)**, a patent-backed infrastructure that transforms AI agents from experimental tools into deterministic, governed, and verifiable digital assets.
+FoodyePay addresses this by deploying a dual-layer architecture: **AloOS (The Infrastructure)** and **FoodyePay (The DApp)**.
+AloOS provides the patent-backed operating system for agent identity and governance, while FoodyePay serves as the flagship financial application built on top of this infrastructure.

 ### Key Differentiators for Coinbase Consideration:
 *   **Proprietary IP:** Backed by 13 USPTO provisional patents filed within the last 30 days, covering Onchain operating systems, verified execution, and emotional context modeling.